kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

   * authenticateOptions: The options provided to the Passport's [authenticate method](http://passportjs.org/docs/authenticate).
   * fields: The list of fields that can be provided to the plugin.
 * methods:
+  * afterRegister: The name of the `afterRegister` function in the plugin object.
-  * create: The name of the `create` function in the plugin object.
+  * create: [mandatory] The name of the `create` function in the plugin object.
-  * delete: The name of the `delete` function in the plugin object.
+  * delete: [mandatory] The name of the `delete` function in the plugin object.
-  * exists: The name of the `exists` function in the plugin object.
+  * exists: [mandatory] The name of the `exists` function in the plugin object.
+  * getById: The name of the `getById` function in the plugin object.
   * getInfo: The name of the `getInfo` function in the plugin object.
-  * update: The name of the `update` function in the plugin object.
+  * update: [mandatory] The name of the `update` function in the plugin object.
-  * validate: The name of the `validate` function in the plugin object.
+  * validate: [mandatory] The name of the `validate` function in the plugin object.
-  * verify: The name of the `verify` function in the plugin object.
+  * verify: [mandatory] The name of the `verify` function in the plugin object.

 ---